 Possessing a piano-playing style that is impeccably flowing and radiant, I’m simply amazed by the seemingly effortless output of Christopher Boscole’s own two hands!
 Additionally, perhaps it’s no coincidence that daisies are long-held symbols of childhood, innocence and purity, as the title of this album couldn’t be more fitting, nor the music more exemplary of these themes.
 Exuding throughout a heart-warming comfort and joy, Skipping on Daisies is not to be missed by fans of positively uplifting neoclassical and solo piano music. ~Candice Michelle

 For more information please visit the artist's website.
-This album is also available to purchase on Amazon, iTunes, CD Baby and Google Play.
+This album is also available at Amazon, iTunes, and more.

 This review was originally published on Journeyscapes Radio on 07/11/16.